 Investment Casting Cost Estimates

 The best way to get accurate investment casting cost estimates is to outline all of the factors for your project.
 Before you start gathering prices, it’s important to consider all of the factors that will impact your total cost.
-Price ranges in the casting industry vary, even though investment casting is the preferred method for the aerospace, automotive, railway, and firearms industries.
-Each process has unique costs due to different methods and quality requirements.
-There is no one standard way of estimating investment casting costs, but there are common variables and factors that can be used to make the most accurate estimate that will ensure time and money savings from the very beginning.
-Working with an experienced casting foundry will ensure that your pricing and lead time estimates are reliable.
+Price ranges in the casting industry vary, and investment casting is the preferred method for the aerospace, automotive, railway, and firearms industries.
+Each metal has unique costs due to different methods and quality requirements.

 Material Cost Estimation